Opening Hours Open 7 days a week

 To apply for naturalisation as a British Citizen following the grant of ILR, you should adhere to the following step-by-step procedure:

-Booking an Appointment for Biometrics: You should book an appointment for biometrics enrollment at a UKVCAS application centre through the online platform.
+Booking an Appointment for Biometrics: You should book a biometrics enrollment appointment at a TLSContact application centre via the online platform.

-Uploading Documents Online: Prior to your biometrics appointment, you should upload all necessary supporting documents via the UKVCAS online portal.
+Uploading Documents Online: Prior to your biometrics appointment, you should upload all necessary supporting documents via the TLSContact online portal.

-Attending Biometrics Appointment: You should attend your scheduled biometrics appointment, bringing along your BRP card (if applicable), passport/travel document, and the biometrics appointment letter.
+Attending Biometrics Appointment: You should attend your scheduled biometrics appointment and bring your passport/travel document and the biometrics appointment letter.
 Processing of your naturalisation application commences from the biometrics enrollment date.

 Decision On The Naturalisation Application: You should wait to be notified of the decision.
 Upon approval, you'll receive a letter inviting you to attend a citizenship ceremony.